 After I had a layout for the quilt that I liked, I removed the triangles from the design wall one row at a time and stitched them together.

-I pressed the seams to one side and labeled the row, then moved on to sewing the next row.
-I kept doing that until all the rows were sewn.
+Pree the seams to one side and labeled the row, then move on to sewing the next row.
+Keep doing that until all the rows are sewn together.

-I didn’t write up a tutorial for this quilt, but it is constructed almost identically to my Halloween Hexagon Quilt from last year.
+This quilt is constructed almost identically to my Halloween Hexagon Quilt it just features triangles instead of hexagons.
 Cut out the shapes, arrange as you like then sew together in rows.

 If you’re the type that needs a full pattern to work from, you can find a great Triangle Quilt Pattern over at Jeni Baker’s site.